-Posted on Sep 20 2006 by Alistair Barnett in Tutorials WordPress
+Posted on Sep 20 2006 byin Tutorials WordPress

 My tutorial on adding Flash video to your Worpdress site was pretty popular.
 The only problem is Flash video tends to be lower quality than Quicktime video.
 So this tutorial is designed to make it easy for you to add Quicktime video to your WordPress site.